 Actress Bridget Fonda and composer Danny Elfman wed in a quiet, candlelit ceremony on November 29, 2003, at Los Angeles' First Congressional Church.
 Reports of the couple's marriage surfaced only after a brief statement was released by their publicist.
 Fonda's father, actor Peter Fonda, walked her down the aisle as a 20-piece choir sang.
 Guests gathered afterward for a reception at L.A.'s Cicada restaurant.
+It was the first marriage for the bride and the second for the groom, who has a child from his previous marriage.
+Any further details of the ceremony have been kept private by the couple, their families, and guests.

 The couple met while working on the 1997 film "A Simple Plan."
 Fonda had a starring role; Elfman composed it.
 They announced their engagement in March 2003 shortly after Fonda was in a car crash that left her hospitalized with fractured vertebrae.
 The wedding is Fonda's first (she'd been previously linked to actor Eric Stoltz and country singer/actor Dwight Yoakam).
 It is Elfman's second marriage.